 Walking home, I knew there was no way back to the lonely existence without her.

-Other concerts we were able to attend over the years included Emerson, Lake and Palmer (1973 – Cincinnati), David Bowie (1978, Richfield, because I won tickets on a radio giveaway by knowing the answer to the question “What substance revives mummies?”), King Crimson (1981 – Columbus), Leon Redbone, Devo, Peter Gabriel, Rodriguez…
+Other concerts we were able to attend over the years included Emerson, Lake and Palmer (1973 – Cincinnati), David Bowie (1978, Richfield, because I won tickets on a radio giveaway by knowing the answer to a trivia question, King Crimson (1981 – Columbus), Leon Redbone, Devo, Peter Gabriel, Phillip Glass (1989 – Columbus), Rodriguez…

 At the ELP concert

 The Fates © Victoria and Albert Museum, London